alexander-shelton/50-Days-of-Python/two/Day-19.md

 # Day 19: Words and Elements

 Write two functions.
 The first function is called `count_words` which takes a string of words as argument and counts how many words are in the string.

-The second function , called `count_elements`  takes a string of words and counts how many elements  are in the string.
+The second function, called `count_elements`, takes a string of words and counts how many elements are in the string.
 Do not count the whitespaces.
-The first function will return the number of words in a string , and the second one will return the number of elements (less white space ).
-If you pass **"I love learning"**, the count_words function should return **3** words and count_elements should return **13** elements.
+The first function will return the number of words in a string, and the second one will return the number of elements (less white space).
+If you pass **"I love learning"**, the `count_words` function should return **3 words** and `count_elements` should return **13 elements**.